 - 8 bone-in skin-on chicken thighs (about 2 lb.)

 - Mix the marinade ingredients in a medium bowl.
 Pour into a large resealable plastic bag and add the chicken thighs.
 Place on a plate and marinate in the fridge for 1 hour, turning the bag midway.

-- Preheat oven to 350 degrees F. Remove the chicken thighs from the bag and arrange them in a baking dish large enough to accommodate them in a single layer.
+- Preheat your oven to 350 degrees F. Remove the chicken thighs from the bag and arrange them in a baking dish large enough to accommodate them in a single layer.
 Pour the marinade on top and use your hands to massage it into the chicken thighs.

 - Bake until well browned and cooked through, about 1 hour, basting the tops with the cooking liquids every 20 minutes.
 Rinse the basting brush with warm soapy water after each use.

-- Remove from oven, baste one more time and serve.
+- Remove from oven, baste one more time, and serve.